VESA, an open container

-Exhibition showcasing a series of monitor stands ornamented by bas-reliefs made of found 3D models of flowers.
-The stands are exhibited sitting on tall plinths and left bare – freed from any screen – the ornaments taking over the primary function of the objects.
-Similarly to Medici vases and their use of this sculptural technique of bas-relief, the materiality of the objects here becomes a tool for a ‘visual voyage’, into a natural realm.
-Pieces of fabric covered by texts are hanging in the background giving the illusion that the objects are reflecting on their content and their new given purposes.
+An installation showcasing a series of monitor stands decorated with bas-reliefs made of found 3D models of flowers.
+The stands are exhibited on tall plinths and left bare – without any screens – the ornamental decoration becoming the primary function of the objects.
+Similar to Medici vases and their use of the bas-relief sculptural technique, the materiality of the objects becomes a tool for a ‘visual voyage’, into a natural realm.
+Pieces of fabric covered by texts hang in the background, forcing correlations with their newly given purpose.

 © Photo credits Juuke Schoorl